Traditional Thai houses from

 It's hard to imagine that this area is right in Ratchadaphisek Road with all its condominiums, supermarkets and office blocks.

 Traditional Thai houses from the south are characterized by the ornate stair and the verandah railings.
-The puppets are for "talung", the traditional shadow drama.
+The puppets are called "nang talung", the traditional shadow drama.
 The figures are cut out from buffalo hide and moved behind a lit screen accompanied by music and a narrator.
 It's similar to the "wayang kulit" or shadow puppet show in northern Malaysia.

 The scaled down padi field and orchard are next to the house from the north-eastern region or Isarn.